techtown-training/microservices-bootcamp/exercise/aws/fargate/microserviceCodePipeline.md

 ___

+## AWS Interface Note:

+In this section we will be working directly with AWS.
+The exercise demonstrates the steps needed to accomplish each specific task using the AWS-CLI.
+This is works well and is a consistent way to interface with AWS.
+Although the same tasks can be done via the web-based AWS Console using the CLI or the API are essential skills to have when automating workflow.  __As a learning exercise feel free to login to the AWS Console and reflect also what is happing there as you work though each step.__  The AWS Console is an excellent tool to not only assist in leaning but also with day to day monitoring and troubleshooting.
+But do not become reliant on just the AWS Console, as was mentioned before, that interface alone does not help with automation.
+Automation is an essential requirement for DevOps, Pipelining and of course Microservices.

+___

 # Create a CodePipeline for the User-Interface service

 We will now set up CI/CD for the **user-interface-service** using [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
 The CodePipeline will be triggered whenever we push code changes to the [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository.
 The CodePipeline will build the Docker image, push the new image to ECR and finally update the user-interface-service on ECS.